UO-CS210/prefix-compress/doc/HOWTO-compress.md

 something.
 Compression may be specialized to a certain kind of data
 (e.g., image compression) or it may be more general purpose.
-Decompression is the inverse operation, but decompressing after a _lossy_ compression (e.g., JPEG, MPEG) may produce only an approximation of the original data before compression.
+_Decompression_ is the reverse of compression, converting from a compressed representation to the original format.
+We call a compression _lossy_ if decompression produces an approximation of the original, or _lossless_ if decompression is a true inverse that produces an exact copy of the original.
+JPEG for images and MPEG for audio and video, for example, support  _lossy_ compression.
-Decompressing the representation produced by a _lossless_ compression produces an exact copy of the original.
+The ZIP file format supports _lossless_ compression.

 All compression techniques identify and exploit _redundancy_ in data.
 Redundancy can be thought of as information in part of the data that can be used to predict other parts of the data.
-The opposite of redundancy is _entropy_, the amount of information needed to oredict some part of a data set.
+The opposite of redundancy is _entropy_, the amount of information needed to predict some part of a data set.
 Entropy is measured in _bits_, which are related to (but distinct from) the binary digits used to represent information in computer memory.